 - Moving house FAQs

-All you need to know when moving house
+All you need to know when moving house in 2022

 With the exchange of your new home completed and a completion/move-in date set, we’re sure you’re looking forward to stepping into your new property.
 There’s work ahead of you before you get to that moment, but we’re here to guide you through it so that everything goes as smoothly as possible.

 At the two month mark, there will be a few admin tasks you need to undertake and a few jobs to begin: